How To Write The Perfect UCAS Personal Statement

 2. How have your qualifications and studies helped you to prepare for this course or subject?

 This is where you can showcase relevant skills gained at your Senior School and Sixth Form, and how they’re relevant to your chosen course.
 You should highlight the link between your current subjects and results to show how these will positively impact your future studies.
 For example, you could detail how completing certain tasks in Maths or Science has contributed to problem solving skills and an in-depth knowledge of the subject.
-You should also talk about any co-curricular activities, such as maths challenges, science trips or completing a Duke Of Edinburgh award, to further support your application.
+You should also talk about any super-curricular activities, such as maths challenges, science trips or co-curricular activities, such as completing a Duke of Edinburgh award, to further support your application.

 3. What else have you done to prepare outside of education, and why are these experiences helpful?